 The most popular is a 401(k).
-Similar to FSAs, a 401(k) allows employees to contribute a certain amount of their pre-tax salary into an account that is managed by a 3rd-party investment company, such as Merrill Lynch or Fidelity.
-Unlike an FSA, though, 401(k) contributions are not eligible for withdrawal until employees meet certain requirements, such as retirement.
-The benefit of having a 401(k) for business owners is that you may reinvest the money that is contributed and earn dividends off of the interest.
-There may also be tax breaks associated with maintaining a 401(k) or any type of retirement savings plan, including IRA-based Plans, Profit Sharing or Defined Benefit Plans.
+Similar to FSAs, a 401(k) allows workers to contribute a certain amount of their pre-tax salary into an account that is managed by a 3rd-party investment company, such as Merrill Lynch or Fidelity.

-In the late 1990s, it became commonplace for many organizations to offer a retirement savings plan “match” to their employees.
-This meant that if employees invested a certain percentage of their annual salary, the company would match part or all of that investment.
-As the economy and the banking and financial industries encountered hard times in the mid-2000s, this was one luxury benefit that many organizations chose to jettison.
-Some companies have started to gradually readopt the practice.
+Many organizations offer a retirement savings plan “match” to their employees.
+This means that if employees invest a certain percentage of their annual salary, the company matches part or all of the investment.

-It’s no secret that oftentimes the way to someone’s heart is through his or her stomach.
+It’s no secret that sometimes the way to someone’s heart is through his or her stomach.
 It’s as true in the business world as it is on a college campus.
-A well-stocked kitchen or well-appointed and easily accessible vending machines give employees a sense of being cared for, while offering free coffee and beverages can imply to your employees that you and your business are not cheap or looking for ways to cut corners.

-Some businesses go so far as to order in lunch on a regular basis or have fresh fruit delivered once a week.
-While it’s true that certain luxuries like this may be monetarily impactful for small businesses, a little goes a long way to your employees.
+Some businesses go so far as to order lunch on a regular basis, or have fresh fruit delivered once a week.
+These luxuries have a financial impact on your small business, but a little goes a long way to your employees.

-As a small business owner, you may not be able to offer much clout or spending power to secure special or discounted rates for your employees; however, there are organizations, such as Working Advantage and Tickets at Work, that offer access to discounts online on a variety of entertainment, travel and other expenses.
+As a small business owner, you may not be able to offer much clout or spending power to secure discounted rates for your employees.
+However, there are organizations, such as Working Advantage and Tickets at Work, that offer access to discounts online on a variety of entertainment, travel and other expenses.